phys119/phys119/docs/syllabus.md

 Introductory physics laboratory course, with emphasis on data collection, data analysis techniques, and scientific reasoning.

 This syllabus describes how the course will work and what to expect this term.
-Further details, such as the course learning goals, can be found in the Course Information and Logistics module on Canvas.

 ## Course Information